 You don’t have to release a new project every year, but if you’re putting in the work to market and promote your music then you will be growing your fanbase.
 And it’s a good idea to release music at least once a year so that your existing fanbase is being served.

 With streaming subscription models such as Youtube Red, Spotify, and iTunes, it’s easy for your fans to forget about you if you don’t release anything for a while because they have so much new music available to them all the time.
 So if you can do at least an EP every year which is typically 4-8 songs, go for it.
+Or you could release a new song every month or so and just release singles all the time.

 If It Aint Dope, Don’t Promote!